 - NFIB lobbied Cal-OSHA Standards Board for workplace rules on employee masking that mirror those of the Centers for Disease Control (CDC).

 - Assembly Bill 247 would give small-business owners some liability protection against unfair COVID-19 lawsuits.
 Status: Not set by committee.
-May be reintroduced next year.
+It may be reintroduced in 2022.

 Pro-Small-Business Bills Dead for the Year